-It’s an unpleasant fact of life in advanced English-speaking countries such as Australia and the US that the scourge of depression is far more prevalent than in most nations.
+It’s an unsettling fact that in advanced English-speaking countries such as Australia and the US, the scourge of depression is far more prevalent than in most nations.
 In a recent review, only six of the world’s 195 nations suffered higher levels of depression than the US.
 And only nine had higher levels than Australia.

 Are Modern Careers Undermining Wellbeing?